MatheusSoutto/study-notes/_courses/_linkedin/_csharp-essential-1/dotnet-context.md

 ## Nuget

 Nuget is a repository for libraries that provides versioning, infrastructure, developer and library information.
 Libraries can be published with metadata as a package to Nuget, where other developers can download and install them.
+Nuget Package Manager is a tool used by developers for creating nuget packages as well as installing them.
+Visual Studio natively supports Nuget both for creating and consuming packages.